ZanzyTHEbar/EasyNetworkManager-Docs/vitepress/docs/src/pages/library_guide/library.md

 compiler.cpp.extra_flags=-DASYNCWEBSERVER_REGEX=1
 ```

-Optionally you can enable the wifi manager here as well:
+Optionally you can enable use of the wifi manager api here as well:

 ```txt
 compiler.cpp.extra_flags=-DASYNCWEBSERVER_REGEX=1 -DUSE_WEBMANAGER=1